xjxlx/plugins/publish/README.md

     id("io.github.xjxlx.publishing") version "1.0.0"
 }

-2：After configuring catalogs, it can be written as follows
+2：After configuring catalogs, it can be written as follows @Suppress(
-@Suppress("DSL_SCOPE_VIOLATION") plugins {
+    "DSL_SCOPE_VIOLATION") plugins {
     id("com.android.library")
     id("kotlin-android")
     alias(libs.plugins.io.github.xjxlx.publishing)
 }

 3：Configure publishing dependent information configure<com.android.helper.plugin.PublishPluginExtension> {
-    groupId.set("xxxx") // 默认的数据是：com.github.xjxlx
+    groupId.set("xxxx") // default data：com.github.xjxlx
-    artifactId.set("xxxx") // 默认的数据是：model的名字
+    artifactId.set("xxxx") // default data：model的名字
+    version.set("xxxx") // default data：Obtain the last tag pushed in the project on Github }

+4：Configure dependency information downloaded locally configure<com.android.helper.plugin.LocalVersionExtension> {
-    version.set("xxxx") // 默认的数据是：获取github上项目中推送的最后的tag
+    version.set("xxxx") // default data：com.github.xjxlx
 }

-4：Precautions
+5：Precautions
-  4.1：The minimum supported version of the plugin is java-11 4.2：The version of Gradle is very important.
-If it is below 8.0, you can use Java-11, and if it is above 8.0, you need to use Java-17
+4.1：The minimum supported version of the plugin is java-11 4.2：The version of Gradle is very important.If it is below 8.0, you can use Java -11, and if it is above 8.0, you need to use Java - 17
-  4.3:In jitpack.yml for publishing plugins, if it is below gradle8.0, openjdk11 will be used; if it is above 8.0, openjdk17 will be used
+4.3:In jitpack . yml for publishing plugins, if it is below gradle8 .0, openjdk11 will be used; if it is above 8.0, openjdk17 will be used
 ```

 Usage - Catalog